 Through her research, Eurich found that this can sometimes cause our brains to mislead us.
 People tend to fixate on answers that readily come to mind, but these may not be the best answers.

 As humans, we tend to suffer from certain behavioral biases, such as confirmation bias or the recency effect.
 If we’re feeling a certain way about something or someone, even if it’s untrue, we tend to confirm those feelings to ourselves.
 Especially if we’ve felt that way recently.

 During introspection, we sometimes fixate on issues already in our minds rather than moving forwards in our thinking.
 Introspection can therefore mislead us.

-Asking what? seems to encourage a more objective view on how we may be feeling about something or someone.
-Asking why? often leads to subjective, perhaps negative perceptions.
+Asking “what?” seems to encourage a more objective view of how we may be feeling about something or someone.
+Asking “why?” often leads to subjective, perhaps negative perceptions.

-By reflecting on issues in a more objective manner, we are less likely to blame ourselves, feel victimized or reinforce negative emotions.
-This gives us the best chance of being open to change in our beliefs and feelings, and hence to develop our soft skill capabilities.
+By reflecting on issues in a more objective manner, we are less likely to blame ourselves, feel victimized, or reinforce negative emotions.
+This gives us the best chance of being open to change in our beliefs and feelings, and hence develop our soft skill capabilities.